-For the past few months, I’ve been taking aerial photographs with a drone and I’d love to share some drone photography tips to help you make the most of your aerial photos!
+For the past few months, I’ve been taking aerial photographs with a drone and I’d love to share the best drone photography tips to help you make the most of your drone photos!

 Even if you only want to just shoot for fun, you might shoot a one of a kind drone photo and choose to print it really big and you could later be disappointed that you won’t have the ability to use the full gamut of post-processing options that are available to you through apps like Adobe Photoshop and Adobe Lightroom.

 Drone Photography Tip #2 – Bracketing is King

 This is a really awesome feature and I am glad DJI built it into the Phantom drones.

 For starters, bracketing is defined as taking two or more photos of the same subject while using different camera settings.
 Bracketing serves a couple of purposes:

 - If you made a mistake in assessing the correct exposure, then you can choose the right one from 3 to 5 bracketed photos.